China, HK stocks gain on border reopening, Beijing's support for internet sector | Technology

 China, HK stocks gain on border reopening, Beijing's support for internet sector

-"We believe there is a lot of opportunity for those committed to investing in China." ** Chinese internet stocks rose while Hong Kong's Hang Seng Tech Index jumped 2.8% after Guo Shuqing, Communist Party secretary of the People's Bank of China, told state media that China's clampdown on the internet sector is coming to an end. ** Meanwhile, shares of listed Chinese companies that count Ant Group as a major shareholder - including Longshine Technology and Hundsun Technologies - gained after announcements that Ant founder Jack Ma is giving up control of the fintech giant following an overhaul.
+"We believe there is a lot of opportunity for those committed to investing in China." ** Chinese internet stocks rose while Hong Kong's Hang Seng Tech Index jumped 3.2% after Guo Shuqing, Communist Party secretary of the People's Bank of China, told state media that China's clampdown on the internet sector was coming to an end. ** Meanwhile, shares of listed Chinese companies that count Ant Group as a major shareholder - including Longshine Technology and Hundsun Technologies - gained after announcements that Ant founder Jack Ma was giving up control of the fintech giant following an overhaul.

 - Country: